trustedanalytics/platform-parent/README.md

 # platform-parent
-Project for building all platform components
+Project for building all project components.

 # Prerequisites

-In order to build all platform components artifacts from Maven Central and from spring.io artifact repository are required.
+In order to build all components, artifacts from Maven Central and from spring.io artifact repository are required.
 Below you can find example of settings.xml

 ```
 <?xml version="1.0" encoding="UTF-8"?>